 What's the cookie consent

 When is cookie consent needed?

 - If you offer your product or service to EU customers, including a free product or service.
 For example, media websites like Techcrunch are free services for EU customers

 - If you are targeting EU customers, this is indicated if you have an EU domain like .eu, .de or you offer local currencies, local language on your website or you are advertising to EU users like an American university advertising for its courses in EU

 What happens if you don't comply with cookie consent?

 Users can file a complaint against your company with the Data Protection Authority of your country and this could lead to fines under GDPR.
-Recently, Data Protection Authority of Ireland, Germany have started a sweep of websites to check if they comply with cookie consent and will be sending notices soon.
-Here are some actions taken for not complying with cookie consent:
+Recently, the Data Protection Authority of Ireland, Germany has started a sweep of websites to check if they comply with cookie consent and will be sending notices soon.
+Here are some actions are taken for not complying with cookie consent:

 - Planet 49: CJEU Rules on Cookie Consent